 We all know how litigious our society has become in the area of employment-related issues.
 Every recruiter, hiring manager, executive, and department manager must realize that asking illegal interview questions or making improper inquiries can lead to discrimination or wrongful-discharge lawsuits, and these suits can be won or lost based on statements made during the interview process.

 Thus, it is important to incorporate risk management into your interviewing process to help minimize your firm's exposure to employment practices liability.

 You, or your company, could be accused of asking illegal interview questions or making discriminatory statements or comments that reflect bias.
-It is also possible to make assurances or promises during an interview that can be interpreted as binding contracts.
+It is possible to make assurances or promises during an interview that can be interpreted as binding contracts.
 Recognizing these potential danger areas is the best way to avoid saying the wrong thing during an interview.

 Most companies have at least two people responsible for interviewing and hiring applicants.
 It's critical to have procedures to ensure consistency.
 Develop interviewing forms containing objective criteria to serve as checklists.
 Develop lists of interview questions and illegal interview questions.

 These ensure consistency between interviewers, as well as create documentation to support the hiring decision if a discrimination charge is later filed by an unsuccessful applicant.

 To minimize the risk of discrimination lawsuits, it’s important for interviewers to be familiar with topics that aren’t permissible as interview questions.
 Avoid illegal interview questions.
 For example, you shouldn’t ask a female applicant detailed questions about her husband, children, and family plans.

 Such questions can be used as proof of sex discrimination if a male applicant is selected for the position, or if the female is hired and later terminated.
 Older applicants shouldn’t be asked about their ability to take instructions from younger supervisors.